 - Perceptual growth: drawing helps children to absorb, organize and interpret sensory information and the new experiences and knowledge in their work.
 It can be seen in children’s growing perceptual awareness and use of variations in colour and form in their drawing.

 - Social growth: drawing allows children to reflect on what they socially experience with others.
-The human person is the first thing that a child recognize and draw.
-Further children drawing will start to emerge that reflects the child appreciation of people and relationship with others.
+The human person is the first thing that a child recognizes and draws.
+Further children drawing will start to emerge that reflects the child’s appreciation of people and relationships with others.

 Drawing presents a language for expressing thoughts and ideas that improve as the child grows to be able to express reactions, opinions and needs.
 On the other hand, drawing offers, the caregiver a vision of how the child recognize such thoughts.